 If you need a giggle then check out these stories of travel fails and mishaps on the road, medical emergencies and unexpected nudity from some of my fellow travel writers.
 It is guaranteed to make you chuckle.

-If these travel fails don’t convince you that you don’t need decent travel insurance when you go on a trip then frankly nothing will.
+If these travel fails don’t convince you that you don’t need decent international health insurance when you go on a trip then frankly nothing will.

 Bug bites in Morocco